Simultaneous Decorrelation of Matrix Time Series: Numerical properties

-To check the post-sample forecasting performance, we calculate the rolling one-step, and two-step ahead forecasts for each of the daily readings in the last three months in 2016 (in total 92 days).
-The methods included in the comparison are the forecasting based on the segmentation derived from the proposed decorrelation transformation by fitting an MAR(1), VAR(1) or AR(1) to each identified block according to its size/shape, MAR(1) for the original $17\times 6$ matrix series, VAR(1) for the vectorized original series, and univariate AR(1) for each of the $17\times 6$ original series.
-For the segmentation approach, we fix the transformation obtained using data upto September 30, 2016.
-In addition to the identified segmentation with 15$\times$4 blocks, we also compute the forecasts based on 14$\times$3 blocks, and 16$\times$5 blocks.
-The former is obtained by merger two single row blocks together and two single column blocks together.
-The latter is obtained by splitting a block with two rows into two and splitting the block with 3 columns into two blocks.
-This will reveal the impact of `imperfect' segmentation on forecasting performance.
+To check the post-sample forecasting performance, we calculate the rolling one-step, and two-step ahead {out-sample} forecasts for each of the daily readings in the last three months in 2016 (total 92 days).
+The methods included in the comparison are (i) the forecasting based on the segmentation derived from the proposed decorrelation transformation by fitting an MAR(1), VAR(1) or AR(1) to each identified block according to its size and shape; (ii) MAR(1) for the original $17\times 6$ matrix series; (iii) VAR(1) for the vectorized original series, (iv) univariate AR(1) for each of the $17\times 6$ original series, and (v) the TS-PCA \citep{chang2018} for the vectorized original series.
+The TS-PCA leads to the segmentation consisting of one group of size 3, three groups of size 2, and 93 groups of size 1. {For each group, a VAR(1) model is used for prediction.}

+For the two segmentation approaches, we fix the needed transformation obtained using data up to September 30, 2016, and the corresponding segmentation structure.
+The time series model for each individual block is updated throughout the rolling forecasting period.

+In addition to the identified segmentation with 15$\times$4 blocks, we also compute the forecasts based on two other segmentations: one with 14$\times$3 blocks, and another with 16$\times$5 blocks.
+The former is obtained by merging two most correlated single row blocks in the discovered segmentation into one block and two most correlated single column blocks into one block.
+The latter is obtained by splitting one of the two blocks with two rows in the discovered segmentation into two single row blocks and splitting the block with 3 columns into two blocks.
+This will reveal the impact of slightly `wrong' segmentations on forecasting performance.